darrenldl/docfd/README.md

 - Left is the list of documents which satisfy the search phrase
 - Top right is the content view of the document which tracks the search result selected
 - Bottom right is the ranked content search result list
-- Bottom pane consists of the status bar, key binding info, and search field
+- Bottom pane consists of:
+    - Status bar
+    - Key binding info
+    - File content requirement field
+    - Search field

 #### Controls